jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 That was my goal this year: try to place on the podium in the Stone Master category.
 Even if I didn't place, pursuing this goal would be beneficial to my climbing.
-It encouraged me to take some solo trips to the Holy Boulders this year (two in the hot and humid off-season and one in early October), which was a blast .
+It encouraged me to take some solo trips to the Holy Boulders this year (two in the hot and humid off-season and one in early October), which was a blast.

 While I didn't make it on the podium, I did put down a pretty good score, despite failing to repeat a few v5s I had thought I'd be able to send again.
 Even if I had put down 2-3 more v5s, I don't think the additional points (~200-300 more) would have bumped me to third, though I would have been closer.